 Example #2: A Commercial Real Estate Sale-Leaseback

 A dental care company is looking to open new locations in nearby towns.
 The practice is building equity in its office, but the property owner predicts that they could grow their total net worth faster if they expand.
 They decide to sell their office to a real estate investor and lease it back from them.

 With the money the practice property owners receive from the real estate transaction sale, they can lease back their original office and rent a second one nearby.
 If the sale-leaseback goes as planned, it can work in their favor to add a third office within a few years.

 Example #3: A Residential Real Estate Sale-Leaseback for an Entrepreneur

 A small business owner needs to invest in marketing and equipment, but his current revenue stream won’t support that yet.
 He owns a home and has built up about $150,000 in equity.
 By arranging for a sale-leaseback of his home, he is able to tap his equity and invest in his business.

 This arrangement is one of the newest in the world of sale-leaseback as a business strategy.
 It’s possible thanks to EasyKnock’s Sell & Stay program.
 This allows homeowners to sell their homes without moving through a residential sale-leaseback that will work by enabling the sellers to stay in control of their living situations, enabling them to keep paying rent until they are ready to repurchase their homes or relocate.

 The qualification process is straightforward and accessible, relying on your home equity and value rather than your personal or business assets.

-If you own an asset, it should work for you.
+If you own a home, a sale-leaseback could work for you.
 That’s especially true in the world of entrepreneurship, where you routinely invest your personal time and funds in keeping things going.
-Consider a sale leaseback arrangement and when you do, think about all of the high-value assets that you have.
-Chances are good that one of them could be working harder than it is.
+Talk to a financial advisor about how a sale-leaseback arrangement could benefit you.